Fred Lazarus Jr. – Short Biography

 The young Lazarus learned his trade at F. & R. Lazarus, the modest, family-owned department store.
 He studied at Ohio State University but left almost immediately to work at the family store full time at age 18.

-Under Lazarus, business expanded, most notably around 1929-1930.
+Under Lazarus, the business expanded, most notably around 1929-1930.
 The year saw the merger of the family business with New York’s Bloomingdale’s, Brooklyn’s Abraham & Straus, and Boston’s Filene’s.
 The new conglomerate was called Federated Department Stores and had Lazarus as chairman.

 Fred Lazarus is credited with establishing today’s US merchandising standard of arranging garments by size, with selections of style and color, and then price, rather than vice versa as was the practice in the mid-1930s.
-Lazarus adopted this merchandizing standard for his stores after observing its practice in Paris.
+Lazarus adopted this merchandising standard for his stores after observing its practice in Paris.

 Lazarus continued to nurse the growth of Federated via acquisitions and mergers, particularly through the 1980s.
-The company has since moved its headquarters from Columbus to Cincinnati and runs around 1,000 stores across America.
-Many of these stores bear the nameplates of either Bloomingdale’s or Macy’s.

 The Fred Lazarus Jr. Quick Bio